zio/zio-dynamodb/docs/reference/dynamodb-query.md

 The `execute` method does the following:

 - if the query type is a composite (`Zip`) then it will automatically batch or parallelise the queries - see [Auto batching and parallelisation](auto-batching-and-parallelisation) for the exact rules
+- executes the query using the `DynamoDBExecutor` service, which:
   - converts it to an underlying ZIO AWS DynamoDB query
-- executes the query
   - converts the ZIO AWS DynamoDB response back to an `Item` (type alias for an `AttrMap`)

 When using the High Level API transformations are done between the Scala model and the `Item` type using the automatically generated codecs that make use of the `ZIO Schema` in implicit scope.

 The next sections cover the surface area exposed by `DynamoDBQuery`.